The West Coast Trail is one of Canada’s most iconic hiking trails.

 Vehicle parking is free at the Pachena Bay and Nitinaht Village trailheads.
 At Gordon River, a $7/night fee is charged per vehicle.

 Something else to keep in mind is pre and post WCT hike accommodation.
 We stayed at the Pacheedaht campground in Gordon River before starting the West Coast Trail.

 Cost of food is always a consideration when planning a multi-day hike such as this.
-The West Coast Trail, however, is special in that there are two places to eat along the route as well (cash only).
+The West Coast Trail, however, is special in that there is a place to eat (sometimes two) along the route as well.

 We love food, especially seafood, so we stayed overnight at the Crab Shack.
 Eating both dinner and breakfast there (washed down with a couple of beers), we easily spent over $200 between us.